datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 - A JOIN clause is used to combine rows from two or more tables, based on a related column between them

-- Use INNER JOIN when you need only rows that match on both side
+- Many types of joins such as INNER JOIN, LEFT JOIN and RIGHT JOIN

 `@part2`